SkinnyDevi/MU-VR-Experience/README.md

 After a successful user login/registration, a simple door appears to the right side of the room where he can click or grab the door handles and enter the billboard rooms.
 On a door appearance, it indicates the user that there's a room where the user can enter.

-The billboard is presented with a simple room like theatre billboard where picture frames are presented with a trailer image received from the database.
+The billboard is presented with a simple room which simulates a theatre billboard, where picture frames are presented with a trailer image received from the database.

 <p align="center">
 	<img width="500" height="500"  src="https://github.com/SkinnyDevi/MU-VR-Experience/blob/develop/readme-assets/images/picture-frames.png?raw=true" alt="Picture Frames">